 \section{Abstract}

-We present a framework for nonparametrically testing the independence between two random vectors that is scalable to massive data both computationally and statistically.
-We take a multi-scale divide-and-conquer strategy by breaking down the multivariate test into univariate tests of independence on a collection of $2\times 2$ contingency tables, constructed by sequentially discretizing the sample space from coarse to fine scales.
-This strategy transforms a nonparametric testing problem that traditionally requires quadratic computational complexity with respect to the sample size into one that scales almost linearly with the sample size.
-We further consider the scenario when the dimensionality of the random vectors grows large, in which case the curse of dimensionality demonstrates itself in our framework through an explosion in the number of univariate tests to be completed.
-To address this challenge we propose a data-adaptive coarse-to-fine testing procedure that completes a fraction of the univariate tests, which are judged to be prone to containing evidence for dependency by exploiting the spatial features of dependency structures.
-We provide a finite-sample theoretical guarantee for the exact validity of the adaptive procedure.
-In particular, we show that this procedure satisfies strong control of the family-wise error rate without any need for resampling or large-sample approximation, which existing approaches typically require.
-We demonstrate the substantial computational advantage of the procedure in comparison to existing approaches as well as its desirable statistical power under various dependency scenarios through an extensive simulation study.
-We illustrate through examples that our framework can be used not only for testing independence but for learning the nature of the underlying dependency.
-Finally, we demonstrate the use of our method through analyzing a data set from flow cytometry.
+Identifying dependency in multivariate data is a common inference task that arises in numerous applications.
+However, existing nonparametric independence tests typically require computation that scales at least quadratically with the sample size, making it difficult to apply them in the presence of massive sample sizes.
+Moreover, resampling (e.g., permutation) is usually necessary to evaluate the statistical significance of the resulting test statistics at finite sample sizes, further worsening the computational burden.
+We introduce a scalable, resampling-free approach to testing the independence between two random vectors by breaking down the task into simple univariate tests of independence on a collection of $2\times 2$ contingency tables constructed through sequential coarse-to-fine discretization of the sample space, transforming the inference task into a multiple testing problem that can be completed with almost linear complexity with respect to the sample size.
+To address increasing dimensionality, we introduce a coarse-to-fine sequential adaptive procedure that exploits the spatial features of dependency structures.
+We derive a finite-sample theory that guarantees the inferential validity of our adaptive procedure at any given sample size.
+We show that our approach can achieve strong control of the level of the testing procedure at any sample size without resampling or asymptotic approximation and establish its large-sample consistency.
+We demonstrate through an extensive simulation study its substantial computational advantage in comparison to existing approaches while achieving robust statistical power under various dependency scenarios, and illustrate how the divide-and-conquer nature can be exploited to not just test independence but to learn the nature of the underlying dependency.
+Finally, we demonstrate the use of our method through analyzing a dataset from a flow cytometry experiment.

 {\it Keywords:} Nonparametric inference, multiple testing, unsupervised learning, scalable inference, massive data

 \spacingset{1.45}